saostad/sync-engine/Readme.md

 The `sync()` method will return the result of the synchronization, indicating the inserted, deleted, and updated records.

 That's it!
 You have now successfully used the One-Way Syncing Engine to transform data, detect changes, and perform synchronization.

+## Additional Tips

+- Make sure to handle errors and edge cases appropriately.
+- Customize the syncFns and mappings options to fit your specific use case.
+- Use the getChanges() method to inspect the detected changes before performing the synchronization.